 - Establish Caregiver Agreements (Personal Service Contracts) to pay your relatives for helping you.

 - Make Transfers for the Benefit of Disabled Friends or Children.

 - Spend-Down Your Assets.

-Dedicated Medicaid Lawyers at Your Service
+Experienced Buffalo Medicaid Lawyers At Your Service

 Are you in the process of planning for, or applying for medicaid in Western New York?
 The dedicated Buffalo medicaid lawyers at Friedman & Ranzenhofer can guide you on preserving your assets with medicaid in New York.